AugustiMaxima/Promien/README.md

 ========
 Dependency
 ----------
-Compilation and build depends on and glfw.
+Compilation and build depends on glew and glfw.

 Planned Feature Road Map: